Pigmassacre/mBreak/readme.txt

 The Bfxr website states: "You have full rights to all sounds made with bfxr, and are free to use them for commercial purposes."
 The website is available at http://www.bfxr.net/

 freezing.ogg is taken from http://www.soundjay.com/ice-sound-effect.html.
+(I simply cut off the file a little bit and converted it to .ogg)
 The soundjay license (which is available here: http://www.soundjay.com/tos.html) states:
 "You are allowed to use the sounds free of charge and royalty free in your projects (such as films, videos, games, presentations, animations, stage plays, radio plays, audio books, apps) be it for commercial or non-commercial purposes."